-• #3594 Alignment of Person-Centered Service Plan (PCSP) with Functional Assessment Standardized Items (FASI) Needs (The Lewin Group/CMS)
+NQF #3594 Alignment of Person-Centered Service Plan (PCSP) With Functional Assessment Standardized Items (FASI) Needs (The Lewin Group/CMS)

+The Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendations.
 Brief summaries of the measures currently under review are included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for each measure are in Appendix A.